stevelr/secret-keeper/examples/1password/README.md

 # Using keys in 1password with the 'env:' secret-keeper

-This script shows how you can 1password with the env keeper.
+This script shows how to use 1password with the env keeper.
 (linux or macos)

 You'll need the 1password